A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: The case of a uniformly convex confinement potential

-Thanks to the previous section, under Assumption \ref{A4}, a process $X$ driven by equation \eqref{LP} has an invariant measure.
-Specifically, there exists $\widebar P \in L_2(\mathcal{P}(\R^d))$ such that the process $(m_t)_{t\geq 0}$, governed by the dynamic in Equation \eqref{SMKV} and with an initial condition of $\mathcal{L}(m_0) = \widebar P$, is invariant.
-This section starts with a key result that states uniform propagation of chaos uniformly in time.
+This section starts with a key result that states uniform in-time propagation of chaos.
 This result will then help us establish the uniqueness of the invariant measure and to give a rate of convergence to equilibrium.
+Thanks to the previous section, under Assumptions \ref{A3} \& \ref{A4}, a process $X$ driven by equation \eqref{LP} admits at least an invariant measure in $\mathcal{P}_2(\mathcal{P}_2(\R^d))$.